Ellmane History, Family Crest & Coats of Arms

-Norman Conquest of England.
+Ellmane is a name whose history begins in 1066 with the Norman Conquest of England.
 This Norman name was used for a person or family of German heritage.
 Further research showed the name was derived from the Anglo-Norman-French word aleman, which means German.
-CITATION[CLOSE]

 Early Origins of the Ellmane family